Xolvez/DD2480-JavaScript/README.md

 The implementation improved the branch coverage from 79.16% to 91.66%

+#### Function `MaxProductOfThree.maxProductOfThree` (88.8% branch coverage):

+These two commit shows the two new tests implemented to increase the branch coverage. <https://github.com/Xolvez/DD2480-JavaScript/commit/98ba4a774bb7a5f4aca289aef565d7b87ee8ba17> and <https://github.com/Xolvez/DD2480-JavaScript/commit/f69cd831e9d03bd727975b51fa137ec4b67167cf>

+The first test makes sure that the program works correctly when the first element in the array is less then second element.
+This covers for one of the if statements in the loop.

+The second test makes sure that the program works correctly when the all elements in the array are of the same value.
+This covers the if statement on line 31

+The implementation improved the branch coverage from 88.8% to 100%

 ## Self-assessment: Way of working

 There is debate on the state actually reached in the Essence standard, either Working Well or In Place.